 You've got different options to choose from when it comes to taking your benefits.
+These options are subject to the rules of your scheme.
 We'll contact you as you approach retirement to let you know which of these options we may be able to offer you.